-When bacteria enter the most center part of the tooth (dental pulp or nerve chamber) caused by deep decay root canal therapy becomes necessary.
-Without root canal therapy the bacteria and decay can cause serious infection resulting in symptoms not only in the mouth but also the neck, cheeks or head.
+When bacteria enter the most centre part of the tooth (dental pulp or nerve chamber) caused by deep decay, root canal therapy becomes necessary.
+Without root canal therapy the bacteria and decay can cause a serious infection resulting in symptoms not only in the mouth but also the neck, cheeks or head.

 Signs & Symptoms That You May Need a Root Canal and the Pain-Free Method of Treatment